Zvimarmor/NLP_project_1/README.md

 I have house in... the
 **************************************************
-Question 3.a; Compute the probability of a sentence using the bigram model The probability of the sentence  Brad Pitt was born in Oklahoma  is: -inf The probability of the sentence  The actor was born in USA  is: -29.729887174236524
+Question 3.a; Compute the probability of a sentence using the bigram model The probability of the sentence " Brad Pitt was born in Oklahoma " is: -inf The probability of the sentence " The actor was born in USA " is: -29.729887174236524
 **************************************************
 Question 3.b; Compute the perplexity of the two sentences using the bigram model The perplexity of the two sentences is: inf
 **************************************************
 Question 4; Compute the interpolated probability of the sentence, using the unigram with lambda=1/3 and bigram with lambda=2/3
-The interpolated probability of the sentence  Brad Pitt was born in Oklahoma  is: -inf The interpolated probability of the sentence  The actor was born in USA  is: -inf
+The interpolated probability of the sentence " Brad Pitt was born in Oklahoma " is: -43.524780888941436 The interpolated probability of the sentence " The actor was born in USA " is: -38.13268426445011

 ---